- Jazz / Jazz Vocals

 Familiar songs that are not "jazz" standards, but rather bona fide standards from other genres, with fresh, hard-grooving arrangements.

 Reviews - 5/5 from 5 reviews Write A Review

-1 5 by Christopher Loudon, Jazztimes out of
+1 5 by out of Christopher Loudon, Jazztimes

 Review: When, to borrow a skill once credited to Dee Daniels by Leonard Feather, you “soul-fry” a batch of pop hits, are you jazzin’ it or putting jazz in it?
 Such is the intentional double entendre that ignites this magical assortment of hits old and (relatively) new from the Vancouver-based songstress who Houston Person rightly calls “the jazz world’s hidden treasure.”
 And, given Daniels’ well-established jazz cred and her obvious ability to hammer some bluesy sass into even the most resistant of tunes, the titular debate is moot.
 Apart from the eight-decade-old “Deed I Do,” which Daniels bathes in a bubbling pool of bossa-spiked hot sauce, most of the selections date from the ’50s through the ’80s.
 But what she does to them is anything but retro.
 Daniels bursts through the gates with a percolating rendition of Earth, Wind & Fire’s “Can’t Hide Love,” slows to a smoldering crawl for a stunning reading of Stevie Wonder’s “Another Star,” injects Lionel Richie’s saccharine “Hello”.

-2 5 by Marke Andrews, Vancouver Sun out of
+2 5 by out of Marke Andrews, Vancouver Sun

 Vancouver jazz vocalist Daniels has all the tools - range, power, taste.